 Salter-Harris fracture, torus fracture, toddler fracture (non-displaced spiral fracture of the distal tibia), spiral fracture, non-accidental fracture, open fracture, pathologic fracture, non-displaced fracture, plastic deformities, among others.

 Generally, the prognosis is good; the majority of greenstick fractures heal well without functional or gross changes in the appearance of the injured bone.
 However, if not properly immobilized and without proper orthopedic follow-up, there is risk of refracture, complete fracture and displacement of the fracture.

 Greenstick fractures have a high risk of refracture due to their instability and the need to be quickly immobilized.
-A primary greenstick fracture can result in up to 100% of recurrent forearm fractures.
+A primary greenstick fracture can result in a high rate of recurrent forearm fractures.
 According to one case series, after reduction of the radius greenstick fracture, further radiographic analysis of the proximal and distal segments of the radius should be done to ensure that the rotational position of each matches the other.
 This is referred to the as the radius crossover sign and may help reduce the risk of deformity and loss of forearm motion.
 One case report demonstrated a greenstick scapula fracture that resulted in physical exam findings of scapular winging.